adotbelcher-cloud/Terraform/README.md

 ├── S3 Static Website/
 │   └── Static website hosted on Amazon S3 with Terraform │
-├── Input Variables - 15/ │ └── EC2 instance configuration using input variables and validation
+├── Input Variables - 15/
+│   └── EC2 instance configuration using input variables and validation │
-│
-│
 ├── Using Objects for Volume Configuration - 16/
 │   └── EC2 configuration using objects, maps, and flexible tagging │
+├── Working with tfvar - 17/
+│   └── Environment-specific configuration using .tfvars files │
 └── README.md